keep-starknet-strange/satoru/book/src/smart-contracts-architecture/deposit-module.md

 - [deposit_utils.cairo](https://github.com/keep-starknet-strange/satoru/blob/main/src/deposit/deposit_utils.cairo): Library for deposit functions, to help with the depositing of liquidity into a market in return for market tokens.
 - [deposit.cairo](https://github.com/keep-starknet-strange/satoru/blob/main/src/deposit/deposit.cairo): Contains Deposit struct.
+- [execute_deposit_utils.cairo](https://github.com/keep-starknet-strange/satoru/blob/main/src/deposit/execute_deposit_utils.cairo): Library for deposit functions, to help with the depositing of liquidity into a market in return for market tokens.